MedVisAiLab/mvailweb/content/english/research/nlp.md

 draft: false
 ---

+### Construction of web going on ...

 #### Language Models

-> MVAIT is interested in the use of language models for medical tasks.
+MVAIT is interested in the use of language models for medical tasks.